what are Veneers?

 Composite or Direct Veneers

-Composite veneers differ from Porcelain veneers largely because they can be placed in just one visit to our office.
-Composite veneers are much faster and more efficient while also costing significantly less money.
-These veneers are thinner and require less removal of the natural tooth surface before placement.
+Composite veneers differ from porcelain veneers largely because they can be placed in just one visit to our office.
+These veneers are much faster and more efficient while also costing significantly less money.
+These are thinner and require less removal of the natural tooth surface before placement.
 They can expand and contract with natural fluctuations in tooth size, which makes it the perfect choice for repairing fractured teeth.

 Porcelain Veneers Procedure